Brenda Fassie

 Brenda Nokuzola Fassie (3 November 1964 – 9 May 2004) was a South African singer, songwriter, dancer and activist.
 Affectionately called MaBrrr by her fans, she is also known as the "Queen of African Pop" or the "Madonna of the Townships".
-Fassie was a legendary figure in South African music, celebrated for her powerful voice, captivating stage presence, and commitment to social justice, often called one of the most influential and greatest musicians on the African Continent.
+Fassie was a legendary figure in the South African music industry, celebrated for her powerful voice, captivating stage presence, and commitment to social justice, often called one of the most influential and greatest musicians on the African Continent.
+She produced songs that contributed to the influence of music genres such as pop and kwaito, with some of her work addressing social issues in South Africa.
 Despite her outrageous and controversial stage presence, her name, Nokuzola, means "quiet", "calm", or "peace".

 Biography

 Fassie was born in Langa, Cape Town on 3 November 1964, the youngest of nine children.
 She was named after the American singer Brenda Lee.
-Her father died when she was only two years old; with the help of her mother, a pianist, she soon started earning money by singing for tourists.
+Her father (Matthew Mangaliso Fassie) died when she was only two years old; with the help of her mother (Makokosie Fassie).
+Brenda was born into music, her mother was a pianist, so by the age of five beginning to earn money by singing for tourists.

 When she was 16 years old in 1981, she received a visit by Hendrick "Koloi" Lebona.
 As a result, she left Cape Town for Soweto, Johannesburg, to seek her fortune as a singer.
-Fassie first joined the vocal group Joy (filling in for one of the members who was on maternity leave) and later became the lead singer for a township music group called Brenda and the Big Dudes.
+This would become the start of her career when Fassie first joined the vocal group Joy (filling in for one of the members who was on maternity leave) and later became the lead singer for a township music group called Brenda and the Big Dudes.
 She had a son, Bongani, in 1985 by a fellow Big Dudes musician.
-She married Nhlanhla Mbambo in 1989, but the pair divorced in 1991.
+She married Nhlanhla Mbambo in 1989 at the age of 24 years old, but the pair divorced in 1991.
 Around this time she became addicted to cocaine and her career suffered as a result.